 The above-mentioned plans acknowledge a physical or mental disability that interferes with the child’s ability to learn in a general education classroom.
 There are substantial differences between the two plans and you can learn more about them through the Georgia Department of Education.
 If your child does not struggle with any other issues, aside from urinary, a 504 should be sufficient.
 Depending on the level of severity, a 504 can do as little as requiring the school to allow on-demand access to a bathroom, to as much as allowing your child to “stop the clock” during tests if the urge strikes.
 Should your school require this, you will need to provide Georgia Urology with the forms to substantiate your child’s diagnosis and needs.
 Creating a 504 plan is a process that is completed with your family, various staff members from your school and/or district, and a coordinator.
 It requires face-to-face meetings and yearly reevaluation.
 Once your child’s issue has resolved, it can be terminated.
 If at any point in time, you feel your 504 provisions are not being honored, there are legal advocates available to help you navigate that.
 A great parent resource for learning more about these plans and your child’s rights can be found at https://www.p2pga.org/ .

 If you have any more questions about breaking the barriers on bathroom passes, the pediatric urology experts at Georgia Urology are here to help.
-Reach out to us by clicking here.
+To make an appointment with Georgia Urology’s pediatric team, schedule online or call one of our office locations.

 American Association for Advancement of Science (2003).
 Elementary schools need a lesson in bathroom breaks.
 Retrieved from https://www.eurekalert.org/pub_releases/2003-08/uoi-esn080803.php